Pep Guardiola

 Pep Guardiola and Zlatan Ibrahimović

-However, fortune didn't favor his side in the Champions League, as they only reached the semi-finals.
-Unable to handle the chain of defeats emotionally, Guardiola was fined €15,000 after shouting at the referee during a match against Almería.
+However, luck wasn't on their side in the Champions League, as they only made it to the semi-finals.
+Struggling to cope with the string of losses, Guardiola was hit with a €15,000 fine for yelling at the referee during a match against Almería.

 The 2010/11 season brought Barcelona another Champions League title and a Spanish Super Cup.
 A year later, they lifted the UEFA Super Cup and the FIFA Club World Cup.
 In January 2012, FIFA recognized Guardiola as the best coach.
 Nevertheless, in April of that same year, he announced his departure from Barcelona, citing exhaustion as the reason.